WFDD

 WFDD (88.5 MHz) is a non-commercial, public radio station licensed to Winston-Salem, North Carolina.
 It is the National Public Radio (NPR) network affiliate for the Greensboro - Winston-Salem - High Point media market, also called the Piedmont Triad.
 Owned by Wake Forest University, WFDD serves 32 counties in Central North Carolina and South-Central Virginia.
 It holds periodic fundraisers on the air and accepts donations on its website.

 WFDD is a Class C1 station.
 It has an effective radiated power (ERP) of 60,000 watts.
 The transmitter tower is on Old Evans Farm Road in Welcome, North Carolina.
 Programming is also heard on 10-watt FM translator, W261CK on 100.1 FM in Boone.
 WFDD broadcasts using HD Radio technology.
 Its HD2 digital subchannel plays classical music and on HD3, the BBC World Service is heard.

 Programming

 On weekdays, WFDD carries news and talk programming from NPR and other public radio networks, with local news updates.
-The shows include Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now, The World, On Point and Marketplace.
-Late nights, it carries the BBC World Service.
-WFDD produces a weekday one-hour news and interview program, Due South, airing live at 10 a.m. and repeated at 8 p.m.
+The shows include Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now, The World, On Point, Marketplace, and the BBC World Service.
+Late nights, it plays classical music programming.

-On weekends, WFDD carries public radio specialty shows, including This American Life, The New Yorker Radio Hour, On The Media, The Splendid Table, The TED Radio Hour, The Moth Radio Hour, Travel with Rick Steves and Wait, Wait, Don't Tell Me.
-Weekend music programs include American Routes and The Thistle and Shamrock.
-Freddie Jenkins hosts Back Porch on Friday and Saturday evenings, WFDD's folk, blues, bluegrass and acoustic music show.
+On weekends, WFDD carries public radio specialty shows, including This American Life, The New Yorker Radio Hour, On The Media, The TED Radio Hour, The Moth Radio Hour, Latino USA, and Wait, Wait, Don't Tell Me.
+Weekend music programs include American Routes, Retro Cocktail Hour, and The Martha Bassett Show.